 Due to elevated insulin levels, constant eating blocks the enzyme breaking down body fat (Meijssen et al. 20011).

 Therefore, conventional calorie restriction can lead to weight loss in the short term but to fat gain in the long run (Fothergill et al. 20162).

 Accordingly, a study of 76,704 overweight men and 99,791 overweight women showed that 99.5% of them could not lose weight by restricting calories (Flides et al. 20153).

 Thus, obesity is a hormonal, not a caloric imbalance.

 Since not only carbohydrates but also proteins stimulate insulin secretion, constant eating prevents weight loss.

-Why 16 Hours for Intermittent Fasting?
+Why Do 16 Hours Work Well?

 Since we know now that prolonged fasting burns fat more efficiently, why should we fast for 16 hours?

 There are two substantial reasons for 16 hours of intermittent fasting:

 - Induction of autophagy